 It helps to have at least two years of specialized training or associate degrees in applied science or science-related technology.
-The more professionally ambitious aspiring forensic scientists should get bachelor's degrees in chemistry, biology or forensic science.
-Two-year programs that combine theory and practice: coursework and lab training.
+The more professionally ambitious aspiring forensic scientists should get bachelor's degrees in chemistry, biology, or forensic science.
+Two-year programs combine theory and practice: coursework and lab training.
 In addition to book learning, it's important to be a competent communicator for those many days in court testifying about evidence.
 Also, you should have an eagle eye for detail (remember those hair fibers?) and a knack for interpreting scientific evidence.